Aggregate queries (

 SELECT on the continuous aggregate and it

-will give you the aggregated data, for example, to select the daily
+gives you the aggregated data, for example, to select the hourly

 averages for device 1 during the first three months:

-A query on a continuous aggregate will, by default, use real-time aggregation (first introduced in TimescaleDB 1.7) to combine materialized aggregates with recent data from the source hypertable.
+A query on a continuous aggregate, by default, uses real-time aggregation (first introduced in TimescaleDB 1.7) to combine materialized aggregates with recent data from the source hypertable.
 By combining raw and materialized data in this way, real-time aggregation produces accurate and up-to-date results while still benefiting from pre-computed aggregates for a large portion of the result.